 Ingredients For Salisbury Steak Recipe

-Ground beef: The main protein for the dish, providing a rich and hearty base.
+Ground beef: This is the main protein in the dish, giving it a rich and hearty flavor.

-Bread crumbs: Helps bind the patties together and adds texture.
+Bread crumbs: These help bind the patties together and keep them tender.

 Egg: Acts as a binder to hold the patties together.

-Black pepper: Adds a touch of heat and depth to the flavor.
+Black pepper: Adds a mild heat and spice.

-Olive oil: Used for browning the patties, adding a slight richness.
+Olive oil: Used for browning the patties, giving them a nice crust.

 Technique Tip for This Recipe